Edditoria/validid/README.md

 As human-readable summary (but not a substitute for the license):

 You can use it, share it, modify the codes and distribute your work for private and commercial uses.
-Please share your works to me. :pizza:
+If you like, please share your works to me. :pizza: